 - Always check with your baby’s provider before raising the head of the crib if they have been diagnosed with gastroesophageal reflux.
 Place all babies, including babies with GERD, on their backs for all sleeping until they are 1 year old.
 This is for safety reasons and to reduce the risk for SIDS and other sleep-related infant deaths.

 Medicines and other treatments

 Your child’s healthcare provider may also recommend other options.

 - H2-blockers.
-These reduce the amount of acid your stomach makes by blocking the hormone histamine.
+These reduce the amount of acid the stomach makes by blocking the hormone histamine.
 Histamine helps to make acid.

 - Proton pump inhibitors.
-These help keep your stomach from making acid.
+These help keep the stomach from making acid.
 They do this by stopping the stomach's acid pump from working.

 - Adding rice cereal to baby formula

 - Giving your baby more calories by adding a prescribed supplement